actonmass/actonmass.org/_posts/2021-01-04-2021-rules-amendment-1-all-votes-in-legislative-committees-should-be-made-public.md

 date: 2021-01-02T18:11:35.782Z
 image: /img/rules1map.png
 ---
-# Amendment #1: All Votes in Legislative Committees should be made Public

 You can read the full language of our amendment here.

 ### What does the amendment do?